Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Discussion

 \section{Discussion}

 Rank-transformed subsampling provides a framework that properly aggregates results from multiple applications of a randomised statistical test.
 Backed by this framework, we are free to design explicitly randomised tests that employ data splitting, resampling or any other random processing to solve difficult problems.
 In particular, data splitting and resampling can often reduce a complex hypothesis to a simpler one, for which an off-the-shelf test can be repurposed in a ``plug-and-play'' fashion.
-Even though the resulting ``single-split'' randomised procedure may have high variability or lose power, as we have demonstrated, these aspects can be significantly improved by our aggregation algorithms.
+Even though the resulting ``single-split'' randomised procedure may have high variability or low power, as we have demonstrated, these aspects can be significantly improved by our aggregation algorithms.

 There are several aspects worth further investigation.
 Firstly, it is of interest to go beyond \cref{alg:agg-test-adaptive} and study how to learn an optimal aggregation function.
 Secondly, with a large $L$ and $B$, constructing $\hat{\mathbf{H}}$ can be computationally intensive, although it is embarrassingly parallelisable across both rows and columns.
 It is desirable to develop faster approximations to $\hat{\mathbf{H}}$.
 Thirdly, we find $m = \floor{n / \log n}$ works surprisingly well in our numerical studies, in spite of only guaranteeing around 7 independent subsamples for $n=1000$.
-Essentially rank transformed subsampling is able to approximate the null sampling distribution far better than the theory might suggest, and it would be interesting to investigate why this might be the case, and whether there is a better choice of subsample size.
+Essentially, rank-transformed subsampling is able to approximate the null sampling distribution far better than the theory might suggest, and it would be interesting to investigate why this might be the case, and whether there is a better choice of the subsample size (e.g., using the rule of \citealp{bickel2008choice}).

-\paragraph{Acknowledgements} The authors thank Richard Moulange and Sach Mukherjee for help with the TCGA data, and Richard Samworth and Qingyuan Zhao for helpful comments.
-Both authors were funded by EPSRC grant EP/N031938/1.
+\paragraph{Acknowledgements} The authors thank Richard Moulange and Sach Mukherjee for help with the TCGA data, and Richard Samworth, Qingyuan Zhao and four anonymous referees for their helpful comments.
+Both authors were funded by EPSRC grants EP/N031938/1 and EP/R013381/1.